Dimensional homogeneity constrained gene expression programming for discovering governing equations: Methodology

+DHC-GEP is an enhanced gene expression programming method, which compiles mathematical expressions into chromosomes and iteratively discovers the equation that is suitable for describing the training data by mimicking the natural law of evolution.
+The flowchart of DHC-GEP is shown in figure \ref{fig2}(a).
+It starts with creating $N_i$ random individuals of initial population.
+Each individual has two forms: genotype (chromosome (CS)) and phenotype (expression tree (ET)).
+Phenotype is the expression product of genotype.
 Each chromosome is composed of one or more genes.
 A specific schematic diagram of gene is shown in figure \ref{fig2}(b).
 There are two parts in a gene, i.e., head and tail.
-The head consists of the symbols from the function set or terminal set, while the tail only consists of symbols from terminal set.
+The head consists of the symbols from the function set or terminal set, while the tail consists of only symbols from the terminal set.
 The function set and terminal set are both predefined according to the specific problem.
 For the problems in this work, the function set includes basic mathematical operators ($ + ,\; - ,\; \times ,\; \div $).
-If necessary for other problems, the function set can also include nonlinear functions like sin, cos, and even user-defined functions.
-The terminal set includes the symbols of variables and constants.
+If necessary for other problems, the function set can also include nonlinear functions such as sin, cos, and even user-defined functions.
+The terminal set includes the symbols of variables and physical constants.
 Taking the first symbol of gene as the root node, we can translate the gene into the expression tree (shown in figure \ref{fig2}(b)) through level-order traversal according to the argument requirement of each function.
 Note that the final four symbols are not expressed, and the region before them is called open reading frame (ORF).
-The length of ORF is unfixed to ensure the diversity of expressed products.
-The derived equations can be concise or complex.
+The length of ORF is variable, which is determined by the argument requirement of the function nodes in the head.
 On the contrary, the length of gene is fixed, preventing the individuals from bloating.
 Assuming the length of head is $n$, then the length of tail must be $n \times \left( {h - 1} \right) + 1$, where $h$ is the maximum number of arguments in the functions.
+Four genes with different ORFs are shown in figure \ref{su_fig1}.
+Although the four genes have the same length, the complexities of their expression products are different.
+Therefore, ORF is the decisive factor that ensures the diversity of expression products and the strong expressivity of DHC-GEP.
+This is also the reason that the length of head determines only the upper limit of complexity, not the lower limit.
+When discovering unknown governing equations, a relatively long head would be a good choice.
+Because with ORF, a long gene can represent either a simple equation or a complex equation.

+Then, via dimensional verification (which will be introduced in §\,\ref{sec:Dimensional verification}), all the individuals are classified into valid individuals and invalid individuals according to whether they satisfy the dimensional homogeneity.
+The valid individuals would be translated into mathematical expressions (MEs) and evaluated for losses with input data according to the loss function, which is defined using the mean relative error (MRE) as